Sanitary Sewer Maintenance

 The City utilizes the revenues from the fees for the operation and maintenance of the City's sewer system in compliance with State and Federal regulations.
 All revenue and expenditures related to the sewer services provided by the City are contained in the Sewer Enterprise Fund, which is separate from the City's General Fund and other funding sources.

 The City's Sewer Fee is separate from the charge that property owners see on their property tax bill.
 This charge is from the Orange County Sanitation District and is for treating the sewage collected by the City's sewer system.
 None of that revenue goes to the City.

 Sewer System Management Plan

-The State Water Resources Control Board (SWRCB) adopted Order Number 2006-0003-DWQ that requires all publicly owned sewage collection systems having more than one mile of pipeline develop, implement and fund a Sewer System Management Plan (SSMP) which establishes the minimum requirements under which a public collection system must be operated and maintained.
+The State Water Resources Control Board (SWRCB) adopted Order Number 2006-0003-DWQ, which requires all publicly owned sewage collection systems that have more than one mile of developed pipeline to implement and fund a Sewer System Management Plan (SSMP) which establishes the minimum requirements under which a public collection system must be operated and maintained.